 The school of health innovation

-This year, for the first time, KI is co-organising a research school in health innovation, together with the University of Oslo and the Norwegian University of Science and Technology (NTNU).
+This year, for the first time, KI is co-organizing a research school in health innovation, together with the University of Oslo and the Norwegian University of Science and Technology (NTNU).
 The aim of the school is to equip healthcare and life science researchers with tools and knowledge to innovate services for patients, create new companies with their research ideas, or bring their research ideas and talent into existing companies.
 The school will consist of two courses.
 The focus for the first course is learning from industry cases and networking.
 It is divided into three modules; one Oslo, Trondheim and Stockholm respectively.
 The second course will give the participants an opportunity to focus and gain experience from practical work, combining real cases from healthcare companies and mentorship with the aim of further developing ones research idea into commercialization or a new service for patients in a clinical setting.